 - Staying healthy

-We will tackle Mount Everest via the South Col and South East ridge route.
+We will tackle Mount Everest via the South Col and South East ridge route, the same route taken by Sir Edmund Hillary and Tenzing Norgay Sherpa, the first ones to climb Everest successfully.
 You'll feel like you're climbing through history as you pass through and across such infamous features as the Khumbu Icefall, the Western Cwm, the Yellow Band and the Geneva Spur.
-Once you're on the summit push, you'll look back in awe towards Makalu, Lhotse, and when you're standing on the South Summit you'll stare across towards the Hillary Step and the true summit, and know that your dream is within reach.
+Once you're on the summit push, you'll look back in awe towards Makalu, Lhotse, and once you stand on the South Summit and stare across the Hillary Step and the true summit, you shall know that your dream is within reach!

 Your expedition leader for 2017 Mount Everest expedition